ABOUT PLACE SOLUTIONS GROUP

 STEPHEN DAVIES, PRINCIPAL

-Stephen (Steve) Davies is a global leader, expert, and advocate for public spaces, placemaking and public markets.
+Stephen (Steve) Davies is a global leader, expert, and advocate for public spaces, placemaking, and public markets.
 Having formed the Place Solutions Group in 2018, his work takes him around the world as a consultant, facilitator, educator, researcher, and speaker.
 He also currently serves as President of the Placemaking Fund, a global non-profit that supports two operating programs to advance placemaking as a global movement: PlacemakingX and the Social Life Project

-Steve joined the then fledgling Project for Public Spaces (PPS) in 1978 and guided the development of the organization for 40 years as a member of PPS’s senior leadership team.
+Steve joined the then-fledgling Project for Public Spaces (PPS) in 1978 and guided the development of the organization for 40 years as a member of its senior leadership team.
 Working closely with Fred Kent and Kathy Madden, Steve helped to build PPS into an organization with remarkable depth and influence.
 It was in this capacity that he became one of the world’s experts on public spaces and their contribution to the revitalization of cities and communities.

-Today, much of his work as a consultant to PPS and other clients focuses on public markets and the role they can play in building community, and how placemaking supports local economies.
+Today, much of his work as a consultant focuses on public markets and the role they can play in building community and how placemaking supports local economies.
 He advocates for stronger market policies around the world as a Founding Member of the Market Cities Network, representing PlacemakingX.